License Restrictions for API Users

 Number of Concurrent Web Services API Requests

-All incoming API requests (except the requests to sign out from MYOB Advanced, which are processed immediately) are placed in an internal queue.
+All incoming API requests (except the requests to sign out from MYOB Acumatica, which are processed immediately) are placed in an internal queue.
 To process these requests, the server uses the API processing cores, which execute the requests in parallel.
 The number of cores is no more than the maximum number of concurrent web services API requests, which is specified in the Maximum Number of Concurrent Web Services API Requests box on the License tab of the License Monitoring Console (SM604000) form.

 The API processing cores take the requests from the queue one by one.
 If the limit for the number of concurrent web services API requests has been reached (that is, if all API cores are processing the requests), the next concurrent request waits in the queue and is processed when one of the previous requests has completed.
 These requests in the queue are taken into account in the statistics of the delayed requests (see Lifecycle of the Requests).